Marine Corps Marathon spectators: Best places to watch runners and what to leave at home | WTOP

 WASHINGTON — Thousands of runners will flood D.C.-area streets later this month during the Marine Corps Marathon — and with them comes even more spectators.

-This year, more than 100,000 spectators are expected to come out to support the more than 30,000 runners competing in the Marine Corps Marathon and Marine Corps 10K on Oct.
-22, said Marc Goldman, marketing and sponsorship manager for the Marine Corps Marathon.
+This year, more than 100,000 spectators are expected to come out to support the more than 30,000 runners competing in the Marine Corps Marathon and MCM10K on Oct.
+28, said Marc Goldman, marketing and sponsorship manager for the Marine Corps Marathon.
 There are about four spectators for every one runner, plus the local population that comes out to watch the event, he said.

 Heading out to cheer on a runner?
 Don’t forget a way to stand out, Goldman said.